Pompeii and Herculaneum are ancient cities that sit frozen in time between Naples and Sorrento.

 There are also tour groups that will combine both together, which is perfect for when you are short on time and want to make the most of the experience.
-If a combined tour interests you, then have a look at this highly rated Small-group tour of Pompeii and Herculaneum.
+If a combined tour interests you, then have a look at this highly rated small group tour of Pompeii & Herculaneum.

-Helpful things to know when planning to visit
+Helpful things to know when planning your visit

-- Wear comfortable shoes.
-The ground is uneven, and if it is raining the stones can get slippery.
+- Wear comfortable, non-slip shoes.
+The ground is uneven, you will be walking for hours and if it is raining the stones can get slippery.
 Your feet will thank you!